-Mythological characters are usually divided into two groups, good and evil, and have supernatural powers.
+Persian mythical creatures are usually divided into good and evil groups and have supernatural powers.
 Divine mythological figures are often portrayed with an aura of virtue.

-Ancient Persian gods are sometimes attributed with good characteristics and ideals, such as Mitra or Mithra or Mehr, who is the goddess of covenant and oath and light.
-Some divine Iranian myths are linked to natural elements, such as Anahita or Aredvi Sura Anahita, who is the goddess of water.
-Palid (evil) Iranian myths are called Div or Dev; Like “Indra” who is the god of storms and creator of torrential rains.
+Ancient Persian gods are sometimes attributed with good characteristics and ideals or known as Iranian mythology gods, such as Mitra, Mithra, or Mehr, the goddess of covenant, oath, and light.
+Some divine Iranian myths are linked to natural elements, such as Anahita or Aredvi Suita, the goddess of water.
+Palid (evil) Iranian myths are called Div or Dev, like Akvan Div (Div-e Sepid) or Indra, the king of the Devs and storms and creator of torrential rains.

 The Origins of Iranian Myths

-Iranian mythology originates from ancient Indi-Iranian and Aryan ethno cultural markers.
-In the mythology of both Iranian and Indian cultures, there is a war between good and evil.
-The sacrifice ceremony for the gods is performed in the same manner and fire is also sacred in both cultures.
+Iranian legends originate from ancient Indo-Iranian and Aryan ethno-cultural markers.
+In Persian mythology and Indian beliefs, there is a constant war between good and evil.
+The sacrifice ceremony for the Persian gods is performed similarly, and fire is sacred in both cultures.

-There are several sources for learning about Iranian mythology, the most important of which are the “Avesta” and “Shahnameh”.
-In addition to these two, several other sources are helpful for understanding Iranian myths, which we will mention below:
+There are several sources for learning about Persian mythology, the most important of which are the “Avesta” and “Shahnameh.”
+In addition to these two, several other sources help us understand Iranian myths, which we will mention below:

-1. Old Indian sources and books like “The Vedas”
+- Old Indian sources and books like “The Vedas.”

-2. Manichaeism literature including the writings of Mani and his followers
+- Manichaeism literature, including the writings of Mani and his followers

-4. Persian and Arabic sources from the first centuries after Islam, the most important of which is “Shahnameh”.
+- Persian and Arabic sources from the first centuries after Islam, the most important of which is “Shahnameh.”

-5. The ancient illustrations that are found in the ruins of building from the Achaemenid, Parthian, and Sassanid periods.
-This includes images found on seals, coins, containers, and stone inscriptions.
+- Ancient illustrations are found in the ruins of buildings from the Achaemenid, Parthian, and Sassanid periods.
+These include images found on seals, coins, containers, and stone inscriptions.

 Ahura Mazda

-Ahura Mazda or Oromasdes is an omnipotent and omniscient being and the ultimate divine figure in Ancient Persia.
+In Ancient Persian mythology, Ahura Mazda, Oromasdes, is an omnipotent, omniscient, and ultimate divine figure.
 He is described as the absolute good, perfect in wisdom and knowledge.
-He is the creator of the cosmos, sun, stars, light, humans, animals, and all intellectual and physical concepts.
-Ahriman is an evil essence and the opposite of Ahura Mazda, who always tries to destroy the truth and the world and harm humans and animals.
+He is the creator of the cosmos, the sun, stars, light, humans, animals, and all intellectual and physical concepts.

-Zorvan embodies the concept of infinite time, often referred to as Zorvan Akarana.
+Zorvan is often called Zorvan Akarana.
 He is depicted as a neutral force, overseeing the dualistic struggle between Ahura Mazda (good) and Angra Mainyu (evil).
-Zorvan’s role as the god of infinite time places him above the dualistic conflict, making him a unique figure in Zoroastrian cosmology.
-He represents the eternal flow of time, which encompasses both creation and destruction.
+Zorvan’s role as the god of infinite time in Persian Myths represents the eternal flow of time, which encompasses creation and destruction.

-This myth highlights the complex nature of Zorvan, who embodies both certainty and doubt.
+This aspect of Persian mythology highlights the complex nature of Zorvan, who embodies both certainty and doubt.
 It also reflects the dualistic nature of the universe, where good and evil coexist and influence human destiny.

 Cultural Significance